-The forecast outturn position for 2022/23 is a projected deficit variance of £2.233m after allowing for approved and pending transfers to and from reserves.
-An operational deficit of \pounds 3.233m reduces by £1.000m with the anticipated effect of management actions and strengthened restrictions in relation to expenditure and recruitment.
-Whilst improving, it is recognised that this remains a challenging position and every effort will be made to reduce the overall variance before the year end.
+The forecast outturn position for 2022/23 is a projected deficit variance of £1.280m after allowing for approved and pending transfers to and from reserves.
+An operational deficit of £2.055m reduces by £0.775m with the anticipated effect of management actions and strengthened restrictions in relation to expenditure and recruitment.
+Whilst improving, it is recognised that this remains a challenging position and every effort will be made to further reduce the overall variance before the year end.

 The position includes additional costs and pressures that have been identified by the Authority in this financial year as a result of the lasting impact of the COVID-19 pandemic.
-There are currently two areas which continue to endure significant pressures attributed to the on-going impact of the pandemic; Community Health and Adult Social Care is reporting an adverse variance of £5.717m and Children's Social Care is recording £3.477m.
+There are currently two areas which continue to experience significant pressures attributed to the on-going impact of the pandemic; Community Health and Adult Social Care is reporting an adverse variance of £5.717m and Children's Social Care is recording £3.555m.
 These pressures are being offset against a corporate provision of £12.000m COVID-19 Legacy funding which was set aside during the 2022/23 budget setting process specifically to mitigate the on-going costs of the pandemic.
-The residual balance of £2.806m is being used to reduce the operational pressure.
+The residual balance of £2.728m is being used to reduce the operational pressure.
 This will be monitored for the remainder of the financial year with action taken to address variances and take mitigating action as detailed in the report.